bosun-monitor/bosun/docs/quickstart.md

     $ cd docker
     $ docker-compose up

-This will launch two containers.
-One which runs OpenTSDB and HBase, Bosun's dependencies; and a second one that runs Bosun, [scollector](#scollector), and TSDBrelay.
+This will launch three containers.
+One which runs OpenTSDB and HBase, and a second one with Redis - Bosun's dependencies.
+A third one runs Bosun, [scollector](#scollector), and TSDBrelay.
 These three are the main components of the Bosun repository.

 Your Bosun is available at http://localhost:8070.
 OpenTSDB is also available at http://localhost:4242.